 - a.
-Report corrected door numbers.
+Report corrected door numbers (not room numbers).

 - b.
 Update area type.

 - c.
 Remove rooms from your inventory list.

 - d.
 Add rooms from the 'Unassigned' list to your inventory list.

 - e.
 Report that a room no longer exists.

 - f.
-Enter workstations where applicable (office, class, labs, conference, and meeting rooms)
+Enter workstations where applicable (office, class, labs, conference, and meeting rooms).

 - g.
-Indicate the usage assignment for a room
+Indicate the usage type for a room.

 - h.
 Enter a note about the room.

 - i.
 Mark a room record as being 'finished' for survey purposes.